-(i) Litter substrates formed of small particles, such as peat and sand, are best able to satisfy a hen's need to dust bathe.
+Litter substrates formed of small particles, such as peat and sand, are best able to satisfy a hen's need to dust bathe.
 Large-particle materials, such as long straw and large-sized woodchip, are not able to satisfy this need until they are broken down and friable.
 Before such a point is reached, birds are to be provided with additional or alternative friable, small particle materials in order to satisfy E 3.3 a), which could be in the form of separate dustbathing boxes.

-- E 3.3.1 Slatted areas or mesh floors must provide: - a) adequate support for inspections to be carried out - b) sufficient depth for the build up of droppings underneath. - E 3.4 Usable area in all hen houses must comprise of a minimum of one-third litter. - E 3.5 \ Litter must: - a) cover the floor within 24 hours of birds being placed in the shed - b) be maintained at a minimum of 5cm from 24 hours of placement up to the first 2 months of placement - c) be maintained at a minimum of 10cm, by the latest, after the first 2 months of use.

-- E 3.6 Where birds have access to litter through internal popholes, including to a veranda, the following applies: - a) the popholes must be provided according to the minimum specification required for birds having access to the range (see R 3.2 and R 3.3) - b) where the area within the veranda is included in the calculation of usable area, access must be provided between the house and the veranda at all times, as defined in a).
+- E 3.3.1 Slatted areas or mesh floors must provide: - a) adequate support for inspections to be carried out - b) sufficient depth for the build up of droppings underneath. - E 3.4 Usable area in all hen houses must comprise of a minimum of one-third litter. - E 3.5 Litter must: - a) cover the floor within 24 hours of birds being placed in the shed - b) be maintained at a minimum of 5cm from 24 hours of placement up to the first 2 months of placement - c) be maintained at a minimum of 10cm, by the latest, after the first 2 months of use. - E 3.6 REVISED Where birds have access to litter through internal popholes, including to a veranda, the popholes must be provided according to the minimum specification required for birds having access to the range (see R 3.2, R 3.3 and R 3.4).

-() A pophole is defined as an opening of less than 2m in height that restricts the width of the building and is intended for the use of hens to access the range or litter.
+A pophole is defined as an opening of less than 2m in height that restricts the width of the building and is intended for the use of hens to access the range or litter.

-(i) The RSPCA is considering an appropriate maximum distance hens should have to travel to reach the litter from the slatted area.
+The RSPCA is considering an appropriate maximum distance hens should have to travel to reach the litter from the slatted area.
 Litter is very important for hen behaviours such as scratching and dustbathing, in both barn and free-range systems.
 Houses should allow the birds to easily move around and use all areas fully.
 As a guide, to minimise the distance to litter by preventing the house from being too long and narrow, a line of access from the slats to the litter should provide at least 2m per 600 hens.